 - Find a food blog or TV chef that inspires you.
 Sometimes all it takes is a little inspiration to grow your hidden talents.

 What is the one ingredient and kitchen tool beginner cooks should use?
-That could change the game for them.

 If I had to pick ONE ingredient I would say a great quality olive oil.
 This can be used in roasting veggies (my favorite way cook veggies), cooking on the stove top and in a simple salad dressing.